 - The homeless – and those at risk of becoming homeless

-As of September 1st, more than $209,000 has been generously contributed to the Park County COVID-19 Resilience Fund, and we have granted more than $110,000 to organizations serving Park County.
+As of November 25th, more than $209,000 has been generously contributed to the Park County COVID-19 Resilience Fund, and we have granted $120,000 to organizations serving Park County.

 Park County COVID-19 Resilience Fund grants (partial listing):